Healthcare and medical care

 Private hospitals in St Petersburg and Moscow are of a high standard and the staff speak English.
 For the most part, the personnel are highly trained even on the public side, but the units commonly suffer from a lack of resources.
 Queue times may also be long in public healthcare and the treatment conditions may fall below Western standards.

 Private hospitals operating in Moscow include the American Medical Center and the European Medical Center.
-In St Petersburg, high-quality treatment is available from the International Clinic MEDEM, the Euromed Clinic and the American Medical Clinic, among others.
+In St Petersburg, high-quality treatment is available from the International Clinic MEDEM, the Euromed Clinic, the American Medical Clinic and Lahta Clinic, among others.
 On these clinics, the personnel speak English and often represent multiple nationalities.